If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 615g

 This ultra-wide-angle zoom lens is ideal for landscape, architecture, and interior shots where you need to get as much as possible into the frame.
-The built-in image stabilisation (IS) will help when slower shutter speeds are needed, such as when shooting in low-light conditions.
+The built-in image stabilisation (IS) will help when slower shutter speeds are needed, such as shooting in low-light conditions.

 Read our Canon EF 16-35mm f/4 L IS USM review

-Best third party EF-mount lenses
+Best third-party EF-mount lenses

-Sigma 70-200mm F2.8 DG OS HSM Sports
+Best for sports: Sigma 70-200mm F2.8 DG OS HSM Sports

 At a glance: